 The Community Children’s Nurses provide nursing care to children and young people with a life-limiting, life-threatening condition, complex disability, long-term conditions such as asthma, eczema or allergies as well as palliative and end-of-life care.
 The service also provides short-term nursing care to sick children to enable early discharge from hospital.

-This engaging online study day has been designed as a sharing forum for NHS professionals seeking to improve their paediatric complex discharge process.
+This online study day has been designed for NHS professionals seeking to improve their paediatric complex discharge process.
 From children’s complex care, continuing care and discharge planning teams, this is intended for, but not limited to:

 Past attendee feedback